Ismailism: Succession crisis

 Ismailism shares its beginnings with other early Shia sects that emerged during the succession crisis that spread throughout the early Muslim community.
 From the beginning, the Shia asserted the right of Ali, cousin of Muhammad, to have both political and spiritual control over the community.
 This also included his two sons, who were the grandsons of Muhammad through his daughter Fatima.
 The conflict remained relatively peaceful between the partisans of Ali and those who asserted a semi-democratic system of electing caliphs, until the third Rashidun caliph (Uthman) was killed and Ali ascended to the caliphate with popular support.

-Soon after his ascendancy, Aisha, the third of Muhammad's wives, claimed along with Uthman's tribe, the Umayyads, that Ali should take qisas (blood for blood) from the people responsible for Uthman's death.
+Soon after his ascendancy, Aisha, the third of Muhammad's wives, claimed, along with Uthman's tribe, the Umayyads, that Ali should take qisas (blood for blood) from the people responsible for Uthman's death.
 Ali voted against it, as he believed that the situation at the time demanded a peaceful resolution of the matter.
 Though both parties could rightfully defend their claims, due to escalated misunderstandings, the Battle of the Camel was fought and Aisha was defeated, but was respectfully escorted to Medina by Ali.

 Following this battle, Mu'awiya I, the Umayyad governor of Syria, also staged a revolt under the same pretences.
 Ali led his forces against Mu'awiya until the side of Mu'awiya held copies of the Quran against their spears and demanded that the issue be decided by Islam's holy book.
-Ali accepted this, and an arbitration was done which ended in his favor.
+Ali accepted this, and an arbitration was done, which ended in his favor.
 A group among Ali's army believed that subjecting his legitimate authority to arbitration was tantamount to apostasy, and abandoned his forces.
-This group was known as the Khawarij and Ali wished to defeat their forces before they reached the cities, where they would be able to blend in with the rest of the population.
+This group, known as the Khawarij, was defeated by Ali before they reached the cities, where they would have been able to blend in with the rest of the population.
 While he was unable to do this, he nonetheless defeated their forces in subsequent battles.